Caroline Quentin: Television

-In 2015, she played the role of Angela Sim in an episode of Doc Martin.
+In 2015, she played the role of veterinary surgeon Angela Sim in an episode of Doc Martin, re-uniting with her Men Behaving Badly co-star Martin Clunes, and returned in 2017 and 2019.
 She played the role of Mrs Bumble in Dickensian (2015–2016).
 In November 2016, she guest presented an episode of The One Show.

 Starting in 2017, Quentin was co-presenter of the BBC Two programme The World's Most Extraordinary Homes with architect Piers Taylor; 12 episodes were completed and aired.
 Subsequently, the series streamed on Netflix.

 In 2020, Quentin participated in the eighteenth series of Strictly Come Dancing.
 She was partnered with Johannes Radebe.
 Quentin became the fourth celebrity to be voted off on 22 November 2020.
-Quentin later commented,"I have had the honour and privilege of working with some of the greatest dancers this country has ever known I mean I really believe it, I think they are absolutely fantastic."
+Quentin later commented, "I have had the honour and privilege of working with some of the greatest dancers this country has ever known.
+I mean I really believe it, I think they are absolutely fantastic."

+In May 2023 Quentin was featured in the BBC coverage of the Chelsea Flower Show, showing viewers around the garden of her home near Tiverton, Devon.

 Theatre

-In 2019, she played Lady Fancyfull in the Royal Shakespeare Company production of The Provoked Wife.
 Her early stage work had also included appearing in the chorus of the original English production of the musical Les Misérables in 1985.

-In 2022 she played Mrs Malaprop in the Royal National Theatre's production of Jack Absolute Flies Again.
+In 2019 she played Lady Fancyfull in the Royal Shakespeare Company production of The Provoked Wife.
+In 2022 she played Mrs Malaprop in the Royal National Theatre's production of Jack Absolute Flies Again, earning her a Laurence Olivier nomination for Best Actress in a Supporting Role.

+In 2023 she played elder Emma Hamilton and Mrs Cadogan in Jermyn Street Theatre's world premier production of Infamous by April de Angelis.

 Music

 In July 1996, Quentin released a single, a cover of the Exciters' hit "Tell Him", with her Men Behaving Badly co-star Leslie Ash under the name of "Quentin and Ash".
-The single spent 3 weeks in the UK Singles Chart, reaching number 25.
+The single spent three weeks in the UK Singles Chart, reaching number 25.